SeldonIO/seldonio.github.com/install.md

    **Note** : HostPath only makes sense for demo/testing where you have a Kubernetes cluster with a single minion where all containers can share the location on the host.
 You will need to create the host path folder on your single kubernetes minion.

 ### GlusterFS
 GlusterFS works well for a production setting.
 For this you will need to have setup your own GlusterFS cluster.
 We provide some [notes](glusterfs.html) to help you.
+Edit the Makefile and change the value of DATA_VOLUME:

+{% highlight bash %}
+DATA_VOLUME="glusterfs": {"endpoints": "glusterfs-cluster","path": "gv0","readOnly": false}
+{% endhighlight %}

 The Makefile assumes there is a volume called gs0.
 You will need to provide two ip addresses of two nodes in your GlusterFS cluster, e.g.:

 {% highlight bash %}
  cd kubernetes/conf